hoplon/hoplon/doc/Getting-Started.md

 ### Library And Package Management

-Hoplon projects can have dependencies in the _boot.clj_ file.
-These dependencies can be any of the following:
+Hoplon projects can depend on maven artifacts, specified in the `:dependencies` key of the project _boot.clj_ file.
+These jar files may contain any of the
+following:

 * Clojure namespaces (ClojureScript macros are written in Clojure).
 * ClojureScript namespaces to be used in the project.